llvm-mos/llvm-mos-sdk/README.md

 ## Notably missing features

-- C99 requires supporting 64KiB locals, sorry, no can do.
 - A hosted C with all the standard library bells and whistles.
 - Float/double
 - C++ Exceptions